addania/coding/src/pages/Generate_SSH_Key.md

 > We need to tell our computer we want to use this key

-> First we start our ssh agent
+> First we start our SSH agent
 ```
 eval $(ssh-agent -s)
 ```